EasyJellySniper/Squall-D3D12-Demo/README.md

 # Final Words
 This is just a part of D3D12. <br>
-I haven't skilled other features like mesh shaders/VRS but I will!. <br>
+I haven't skilled other features like mesh shaders/VRS but I will! <br>